oehf/ipf/src/site/markdown/development.md

 ### IDE

-IPF depends on Maven, Groovy and Lombok.
+IPF depends on Maven, [Groovy](http://www.groovy-lang.org/) and [Lombok](https://projectlombok.org/).
-Dependening on the choice of your IDE, you may need to install the corresponding plugins.
+Depending on the choice of your IDE, you may need to install corresponding plugins.

 ### Module Dependencies